yukyunglee/CheckEval/README.md

 ![Overall](./assets/Overall.png)
 <div align="center">
-<small><i>Overall process of CheckEval.
+<sub><i>Overall process of CheckEval.
 CheckEval consists of three stages: (1) Defining Dimensions of Evaluation,
-where humans select specific dimensions and define sub-dimensions; (2) Checklist Generation, which incorporates two augmentation methods—question diversification (green) and elaboration (blue); and (3) Checklist-based Evaluation, where the model responds to the checklist with yes/no answers.</i></small>
+where humans select specific dimensions and define sub-dimensions; (2) Checklist Generation, which incorporates two augmentation methods—question diversification (green) and elaboration (blue); and (3) Checklist-based Evaluation, where the model responds to the checklist with yes/no answers.</i></sub>
 </div>